JudyXiaodanZhu/TutorWeb/proposal/Project Proposal.md

 ## List of the user interactions

 For different users, there are different kinds of user interactions.
-All users can search for tutors based on tutor name/ course /rating, create user profile, view tutor profile, post threads under a course and chat with other students/tutors who want to connect and set times and places to meet up.
+All users can search for tutors based on tutor name/ course code, create user profile, view tutor profile, post threads under a course and chat with other students/tutors who want to connect and set times and places to meet up.
 Users can post in forums regarding a specific course that allows them to get answers from other students (not tutors) quickly.
  * Admin: The admin user (the project team) can edit and delete postings under the courses, manage all user profiles and chat with other users to handle user complaints.
 For example, if a conflict arise between the student and the tutor, the admin must intervine and help resolve the conflict.
- * Tutor: Users can sign up to be a tutor by creating a tutor profile which showcases their qualifications for a course.
+ * Tutor: Users can sign up to be a tutor by creating a tutor account which showcases their qualifications for a course.
- * Students: Students can edit their own profile and sign up to be a tutor whenever they like.
+ * Students: Students can edit their own profile.

 ## Getting data into application